 Many seniors who do not drive rely on family and friends to give them rides.
 But for seniors who have no alternative transportation, it is necessary to find community resources to provide transportation, as this vital support service may be their only connection to the outside world.

-Individuals must meet certification requirements to become eligible through the Alliance or MET transit.
+Individuals must meet certification requirements to become eligible through Adult Resource Alliance.
 There may be a fare or recommended donation for services.

 To help non-driving adults age 60 and above travel to and from appointments, social events, and shopping, Adult Resource Alliance offers a number of different transportation services.

 The RIDES Program provides non-emergency and non-medical rides for seniors with no alternative transportation.
 Application through Adult Resource Alliance is necessary to determine qualification.
 Seniors must be able to transfer into a private vehicle independently.
 Volunteer drivers, certified through Adult Resource Alliance Volunteer Program, use their own vehicles to provide one ride per week Monday through Friday, 9:00 am to 5:00 pm.
-A minimum $2.50 donation per round trip is recommended to offset costs to Adult Resource Alliance.
+No fees apply but donations are always welcome.
 Rides are dependent upon driver availability.